Liesl Yamaguchi

 Research Areas

 I am interested in poetics and linguistics, literary theory (particularly structuralism), and the history of science: subjects I investigate primarily in texts drawn from post-revolutionary France.
-My first book The Proper Tone: On the Color of Vowels is forthcoming in the Verbal Arts Series of Fordham University Press.
+My first book On the Colors of Vowels: Thinking through Synesthesia is forthcoming in the Verbal Arts Series of Fordham University Press.
 It asks why poets and scientists of the nineteenth century began imputing colors and brightnesses to vowels and studies how these discourses were valorized and invalidated as synesthesia came to be constituted as modern scientific object.
 Reading the literary and scientific histories together, I suggest how synesthesia more subtly construed might be seen to inflect many arts and sciences of modernity.

-I am also an active translator from Finnish and French, most notably of Väinö Linna’s Unknown Soldiers (Penguin Classics, 2015), and I am currently co-editing a new volume of essays, Literature as Sound Studies, with yasser elhariry.
+I am also an active translator from Finnish and French, most notably of Väinö Linna’s Unknown Soldiers (Penguin Classics, 2015), and I am currently co-editing a new volume of essays, Literature as Sound Studies, with yasser elhariry (Bloomsbury, forthcoming 2025).
 A second monograph on the intextricability of anatomy from poetic terminology is also in the works.
 I warmly welcome inquiries from students of all levels and departments whose curiosity is sparked by something I have written here.

 Education